-- 1. Reliable and reproducible results will be obtained when the assay procedure is carried out with a complete understanding of the package insert instructions and with adherence to good laboratory practice. - Diagnostic results obtained from the cTnI ELISA should be used in conjunction with other diagnostic procedures and information available to the physician.; e.g., additional clinical testing, ECG, symptoms, and clinical observations. - 3.
+- 1. Reliable and reproducible results will be obtained when the assay procedure is carried out with a complete understanding of the package insert instructions and with adherence to good laboratory practice. - 2.
+For professional use only.
+Diagnostic results obtained from the cTnI ELISA should be used in conjunction with other diagnostic procedures and information available to the physician; e.g., additional clinical testing, ECG, symptoms, and clinical observations. - 3.
 Serum samples demonstrating gross lipemia, gross hemolysis, or turbidity should not be used with this test. - 4.
 The wash procedure is critical.
 Insufficient washing will result in poor precision and falsely elevated absorbance readings. - 5.
 Patient samples may contain human anti-mouse antibodies (HAMA) which are capable of giving falsely elevated or depressed results with assays that utilize mouse monoclonal antibodies.
-The vender's cTnI ELISA assay has been designed to minimize interference from HAMA-containing specimens; nevertheless complete elimination of this interference from all patient specimens cannot be guaranteed. - 6.
-Test results that are inconsistent with the clinical picture and patient history should be interpreted with caution.
+The vendor's cTnI ELISA assay has been designed to minimize interference from HAMA-containing specimens; nevertheless complete elimination of this interference from all patient specimens cannot be guaranteed. - 6.
+Test results that are inconsistent with the clinical picture and patient history should be interpreted with caution. - 7.
+If the device fails to perform, use alternative diagnostic procedure or consult manufacturer.